tensordot/syntaxdot-rest-weblicht/README.md

 ## Building a Docker image

-The Docker images tarball can be built using the following Nix command.
+The Docker images tarball can be built using the following [Nix](https://nixos.org/download.html#nix-quick-install) command on a Linux machine.
 A symlink `result` will be created, which points to the Docker image:

 ``` shell
 $ nix-build \